The-Kubernetes-Show/getting-started-with-linux/chapters/8_Linux-rocesses-and-system-monitoring.md

 - **jobs:** Shows background jobs in your shell.
 - **fuser:** Identifies which processes are using files or ports.

-See more details on each tool in the [official Ubuntu system monitoring page](https://help.ubuntu.com/community/SystemMonitoring) and Red Hat’s [system monitoring documentation](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html-single/monitoring_and_managing_system_status_and_performance/index).
+See more details on each tool in the Red Hat’s [system monitoring documentation](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html-single/monitoring_and_managing_system_status_and_performance/index).

 ---